Investor Summary

 |---|---|

-| JBHT | J.B.
+| JBHT | One area of encouragement is Industrials where J.B.
+Hunt Transport Servies (JBHT) was our top contributor in the sector and for our portfolio in the quarter.
+J.B.
 Hunt, which falls into the Deep Value bucket, is a diversified transportation company focusing on intermodal shipping.
 Customers hire Hunt to move freight using different methods of transportation to reduce cost.
 The company owns the largest fleet of 53-foot shipping containers, which allow for three ocean-freight shipping units to be consolidated into two Hunt containers that can then be moved by rail and company-owned trucks.
-Hunt's mode agnostic approach sets it apart from the competition, as does its size.
+Hunt's "mode agnostic" approach sets it apart from the competition, as does its size.
 JBHT's intermodal business is roughly twice as big as the next largest competitor, resulting in a scale and cost advantage that has produced high returns on capital and better prices for customers.
 In recent years, the freight market has been put through the wringer, as supply chains during and after the pandemic experienced a tremendous amount of volatility.
 In Q3, however, Hunt beat analysts' forecasts, owing to recent actions to reduce costs.
 Management's focus on improving areas that they can control seems to be working, as operating margins for JBHT's intermodal segment expanded by 100 basis points year over year, despite fewer loads shipped in the quarter.
 While managing through a freight recession, cash flow generation remains strong, the company's balance sheet is in fantastic shape with a leverage ratio of less than 1x, and management has been aggressively repurchasing company stock below our view of intrinsic value.
 In 2025, the company bought back more than 5% of the shares outstanding.
-JBHT currently trades at 11.8 times consensus next 12-month EV/EBITDA, which represents a 25% discount to the Industrial sector. |
+JBHT currently trades at 11.8 times consensus next 12-month EV/EBITDA, which represents a 25% discount to the Industrial sector.
+Earnings expectations over the next 12 months have fallen 30% from prior cycle peak levels, though, Hunt typically trades at a premium when earnings bottom. |

 | KMB | One holding that ran into difficulties last quarter is Kimberly Clark (KMB), the tissue company behind well-known brands such as Huggies, Cottonelle, and Kleenex.
 The consumer products giant saw its shares fall more than 14% in November, not because of poor results or sub-par execution.
 Instead, the stock sank immediately after KMB announced its $48.7 billion acquisition of Kenvue, the consumer health company spun off from Johnson & Johnson which sells Tylenol, Neutrogena, Band-Aid and Listerine.
 We disagree with management's capital allocation decision, as it takes KMB into new categories and poses significant integration risk.
 We find it unfortunate that management made such an aggressive move after executing well against an internally focused playbook that positioned KMB for value creation in the coming years.
-We fear that the Kenvue deal makes the company bigger, not necessarily better.
+We fear that the Kenvue deal makes the company "bigger, not necessarily better".
 We trimmed the position in response to the Kenvue announcement.
-However, we balance deal-related question marks against a valuation of 13 times earnings (a historically wide discount to peers), better market share trends and improved margin performance in recent years. |
+However, we balance deal-related question marks against a valuation of 13 times earnings (a historically wide discount to peers), better market share trends and improved margin performance in recent years.
+In a few cases, our self-help catalysts have either been slow to materialize or fell victim to questionable capital allocation decisions by the C-suite (like the Kimberly-Clark example). |

 | MKTX | In the quarter, we initiated a new position in MarketAxess Holdings (MKTX), a Quality Value company that owns and operates the largest e-trading platform in the U.S. for corporate bonds.
 Bonds are largely traded over the counter, unlike equities or listed derivatives, which are traded on exchanges.
 Operating a trading platform is all about scale, where volume determines profitability.
 Rising customer activity can be a virtuous circle that begets more trading as depth of liquidity improves for all platform participants.
 Improved liquidity, in turn, drives down trading costs, which then attracts even more volume.
 Scaled trading platforms can be extremely profitable.
 MKTX's operating margin, for example, exceeds 40% while gross margin can exceed 75%.
 Though MarketAxess pioneered electronic bond trading, prior management rested on their laurels as peers launched new trading protocols that gained market share.
 MKTX's bread and butter is providing leading market depth in single-bond trading.
-But the industry has witnessed the rapid adoption of portfolio trading (PT), where asset owners can bundle a portfolio of bonds and receive better pricing versus trading on a bond-by-bond basis.
+But the industry has witnessed the rapid adoption of "portfolio trading" (PT), where asset owners can bundle a portfolio of bonds and receive better pricing versus trading on a bond-by-bond basis.
 Tight corporate bonds credit spreads as of late have exacerbated the shift to PT.
 CEO Chris Concannon has led a multi-year initiative to invest in a competing PT product among other value-added tools being launched by MKTX.
 Management has chosen not to wait for a better market environment to advance their efforts.
 As a result of this push, the company's operating margin declined to around 41% last year, down from more than 45% in 2022.
 We have been encouraged by recent trading data that suggest MKTX is gaining share in key areas of the U.S. credit market, with share recovery happening even faster than we expected.
 Looking forward, moderating investment spend should result in better operating leverage.
 We also believe the company's international and emerging markets businesses, where electronic trading penetration is lower than in the U.S., have significant growth opportunity and scale advantages.
 When we purchased the stock in the fourth quarter, MarketAxess was trading at 12.6 times consensus EV/EBITDA estimates for 2026.
 Since then, the multiple has expanded to 13.7 times.
 This is still favorable to the company's domestic exchange peers, who are trading at a median multiple of 16.6 times, despite MKTX's superior profit margins and balance sheet. |

 | Ticker | Put/Call | Amount Bought | Shares Bought | % Change | Weight % |